peteromallet/bndc-engine/README.md

 # BNDC Engine

 A Discord bot that generates comprehensive daily summaries of channel activities using Claude 3.5 Sonnet.
-The bot monitors specified categories, processes messages, and creates organized summaries with media handling and thread management.
+The bot monitors specified channels and categories, processes messages, and creates organized summaries with media handling and thread management.

 ## Features

-- 📊 Daily automated summaries at 11:00 UTC
+- 📊 Daily automated summaries at 10:00 UTC
 - 🧵 Creates and maintains summary threads for each channel
 - 📱 Handles images, videos, and other attachments with smart caching
 - ⭐ Tracks reaction counts and highlights popular content